thiagofborn/kinesis-sample-maven/README.md

 </project>

 - Go to Maven Menu and update the project
-- Go to the the red lined file from your "Eclipse Explorer" open it and click at the issue (the lines sublined in red) and  click in "Organize importsi" to fix
+- Go to the the red lined file from your "Eclipse Explorer" open it and click at the issue (the lines sublined in red) and  click in "Organize imports" to fix
 - Go to Maven Menu and Build

 References: